 Also there are for small ski fans the Malbi-Park and for the larger ones the Schneeflucht.
 These two "slopes" are equipped also with ski lifts.

 And in the municipality Steg starts the cross-country skiing trails and skating trails in the Valüna valley located on both sides of the Valüna creek.
 The Club Valünaloop maintains the overall 15 km trails.
 And who wants to be on the way in skis even in the evening, who can skies there on a 3 km long, lighted circular trail.

 It is dark in the winter after about 6 P.M., but this fact is not an excuse for the sledging fun.
 The sledge way is lit up far into the night.
 And the path back/up through the forest is equipped with lanterns.
-Someone who has no own sledge, who can get one at the mountain guest-house − once rent and sledging all day.
+Someone who has no own sledge, who can get one at the Mountain Inn − once rent and sledging all day.
 That inspires not only the little ones.
 Also the large ones will want to whiz down over and over again.
-In between, you can warm up in the mountain guest-house, drink hot tea or coffee, or beef up with dainty bite.
+In between, you can warm up in the Mountain Inn, drink hot tea or coffee, or beef up with dainty bite.

 If you may think now, that to slede is just for kids, you be wrong.
 On this way the Sledge Club Triesenberg organized on the last weekend in January even the race to the Swiss Championship in natural sledging.

 Who calmly wanders through the forrest, who discovers also the one or other animal inhabitants of the country.
 The Chamois at the picture right was to discover near by the frequented winter hiking trail above the lively Malbun (weekend).
 The one at the picture left stopped about 5 m from me and the path quite awhile away peacefully at the foot of the Plattaspitz mountain.
 At some point I was apparently too scary and it get to safety and out of sight with a few skillful jumps.